 Business Plan Development

-I have written, read, critiqued, and edited Business Plans for many years for a wide variety of businesses.
 Developing a plan is a commitment to yourself and your business.
-Research has proven that founders realize a smoother road to execution and success, avoid pitfalls that can lead to fatal errors, and often expose new elements, causing the founder to pivot to a better business model.
+Research has shown that founders who follow this approach realize a smoother path to execution and success, avoid pitfalls that can lead to fatal errors, and often uncover new elements, prompting them to pivot to a better business model.

 Perspectives

 I strongly advise against using online templates, samples, or artificial intelligence to complete your plan.
-These are notoriously generic and are easily recognized by any professional to whom you present your plan, greatly diminishing their perception of your real understanding and ability to operate your business.
-An investor needs to trust that you and your business will be able to fulfill their Return-On-Investment (ROI) objectives.
+These are notoriously generic and are easily recognized as such by any professional reading them.
+That greatly diminishes their perception of your real understanding and ability to operate your business.
+An investor needs to trust that you and your business will be able to fulfill their Return on Investment (ROI) objectives.

 Unfortunately, a Business Plan is often misconstrued as a necessary document to secure financing while overlooking the far-reaching benefits of a management tool.
 A Business Plan enhances strategic thinking, facilitates effective decision-making, and serves as a dynamic tool for adapting to an ever-changing business-as-usual landscape.

-A key objective when researching and writing your plan is to anticipate any question that might be asked of you.
-In this context, a Business Plan is primarily a communication document that must be as objective as possible while presenting the business concept and potential as positively as possible.
-In that regard, your weaknesses should be presented as honestly as strengths but with definitive plans to overcome them.
-An investor then has a better perspective regarding your funding ask.
+A key objective when researching and writing your plan is to anticipate any questions that might be asked of you.
+A Business Plan is a communication document first.
+It must be presented as objectively as possible, while highlighting the business concept and potential in the most positive light.
+Your weaknesses should be presented as honestly as your strengths, but with definitive plans to overcome them.
+An investor then has a better understanding of your funding request.

 Process